open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Demo of Two Independent Agents Cooperating in a Delegation Pattern (Demo 1) - accelerated and augmented with capabilities planned for later demos, such as speech interaction (live demo & video to be presented at webinar)
 * Launch of identification of agents activity - goal to have a requirements document available  at the end of April
 * Dialog Packets Work - first specifications.
 Communicating natural language messages between users and systems.
 The work here has grown more specific
 * Technical paper on interoperability has been submitted to the Interspeech 2023 conference - this will provide great visibility to the academic/research communities.
+* Preparations for the interoperability webinar

+*Dr. Dahl then summarized the group's plans for the months ahead:*
+* Keep executing on 1H 2023 goals
+* Write specifications
+* Keep recruiting external partners
+* Keep doing demonstrations
+* Hoping to write the following specifications:
+  * Interaction Modes (which patterns are being used?)
+  * Inter-Agent Protocols (Communication other than Dialog Packets)
+  * Dialog Event Management (Communication About Error Conditions)
+  * Data Packets
+  * Context and History

 # Notes of the Open Voice Network Technical Committee Meeting - February 10, 2023